Carnival Corp.’s new ‘smart ships’ know your name, what you want and where you want it

-Imagine a future world defined by technology so subtle you hardly know its there.
+Imagine a future world defined by technology so subtle that you hardly know it’s there.

 But this isn’t some distant, Trekkie future.
-Within months, passengers will find these features aboard Princess Cruises’ Royal Princess.
+Within months, passengers will find these features aboard Princess Cruises’ Regal Princess.

 “It’s the first time that a company can know who you are, it can know what you want, it can know where you are, it can at least make a good guess at what mood you’re in and take everything on the ship and customize it to your individual need at this time,” Pine said.